frvnkhvrt/Switchfolio/README.md

 # Switchfolio

-**Switchfolio** is a dynamic, two-in-one portfolio website that lets users seamlessly switch between two distinct personas using a toggle button.
+**Switchfolio** is a two-in-one portfolio website that lets users switch between two distinct personas using a toggle button.

 ## Features